tomalbrc/danse/README.md

 - wave
 - zombie

-More are in the works..!
+More are in the works...!

-Using vanilla core shaders!\
+Using vanilla item models!\
-Compatible with Sodium (but will break with iris/embeddium and similar mods that allow for custom shaders)
+Compatible with Sodium, Iris, and everything else!

 Clients don't have to install any mods, they can connect with a vanilla client!

----

-### Commands:
+# Commands:
 ```
 /gesture bits
 /gesture fall